Insanely Delicious Chicken Risotto.

 Yes.
 I am completely aware that I have possibly bastardized a gorgeous, elegant, traditional Italian dish.
 I’ve Americanized it in such a way that it should be almost shameful, but as soon as you try this chicken risotto, all of that self-induced shame melts away.

 Yes, I understand you may still be unsure, so let me give you a little back story.
-This risotto recipe is inspired by a restaurant here in our little town; that one restaurant that is consistently delivering great food.
-Their menu has a risotto of the day (what more could you need in life?!), and it ranges from fresh, regional vegetables to … yes … bacon, cheddar, and chicken.
+This risotto recipe was inspired by a restaurant in a small town in North Carolina; that one restaurant that is consistently delivering great food.
+Their menu has a risotto of the day (what more could you need in life?!), and it ranges from fresh, regional vegetables to … yes … bacon, cheddar, and chicken risotto.

 When the server first told me they were serving bacon, cheddar and chicken risotto, I was immediately overwhelmed by a wave of judgmentally based opinion, and definitely laughed on the inside.
 Seriously?!
 How dare you take such a respectable dish, and completely ruin it with the most Americanized version I could ever dream of??
 But then my inner fat kid took over, and I was like “okay. yeah. let’s do this. if it’s terrible, I can internally judge that someone would attempt to make such a thing.”